-Brian Schulz is a Emmy Award winning producer & cinematographer based in Las Vegas.
+Brian Schulz is an Emmy Award winning director & cinematographer based in Las Vegas.

 His previous film, "For Flint", premiered at the 2017 Tribeca Film Festival and has been published by The Atlantic magazine.
 It went on to collect awards at Atlanta Docufest, Melbourne Documentary Film Festival and the Gold Medal at New York Festivals.